ElectionDataAnalysis/electiondata/README.md

  * Visualization: provides a variety of visualization tools.

 [//]: # "TODO keep this up to date"

+# Target Audience
+This system is intended to be of use to candidates and campaigns, election officials, students of politics and elections, and anyone else who is interested in assembling and understanding election results.

+If you are interested in contributing, or staying updated on the progress of this project, please [contact Stephanie Singer](http://symmetrysinger.com/index.php?id=contact).

 # How to run the app
 Clone the repository to a local machine.
 Navigate to `/path/to/repo/election_anomaly` and run `python setup.py install`.
 From a python script or python interactive shell, import the package with `import election_anomaly`.